How can I report my student’s absence?

 Do I need a doctor’s note to verify an absence for illness?

-Your child’s school attendance is critical to their success, and we miss them when they are absent!
-Therefore, we track attendance daily and notify you at 3, 5, 7, and 10 absences.
-While the law requires us to notify you at 3, 7, and 10 absences, continuous communication with parents allows us to partner with you in helping your child be present at school every day.
+School attendance is critical to students’ success, and we miss them when they are absent!
+Therefore, we track attendance daily, and Texas law requires us to notify you at 3, 7, and 10 absences.
+Continuous communication with parents allows us to partner with you in helping your child be present at school every day.

 What should I do if I receive a letter or phone call in error?